Breel Embolo: Monaco

 On 15 July 2022, Embolo joined Ligue 1 club Monaco for a four-year deal.
 The transfer fee paid to Mönchengladbach was reported as a little over €12 million.
 He made his debut on 2 August in a Champions League third qualifying round first leg at home to PSV Eindhoven, as a 76th-minute substitute for Aleksandr Golovin, while his first league game four days later was a start in a 2–1 win at Strasbourg.

 On 13 August, he scored his first goal to equalize in a 1–1 draw with Rennes at the Stade Louis II.
 He scored 14 goals in 40 total appearances during his first season at the club.
 In the last league match of the season against Toulouse, Embolo came off for Kevin Volland in the closing stages of the game due to a knee injury.
 While undergoing individual training to regain form ahead of the 2023–24 season, Embolo sustained a severe anterior cruciate ligament injury during a training session, sidelining him for an extended period.

 Rennes

 On 1 September 2025, Embolo signed for fellow Ligue 1 club Rennes on a four-year deal.
+A month later, on 5 October, he netted his first goal for the club in a 2–2 away draw with Le Havre.

+Atlanta United

+On 23 August 2026, Embolo joined Major League Soccer club Atlanta United as Designated Player until the 2029–30 season.
+Embolo made his debut and scored his first goal in a 2-2 draw against Inter Miami on 5 September 2026.
+Embolo made his home debut against Orlando City, which ended in a 2-3 defeat on 9 September 2026.